 And even if the debt company successfully reduces your debt, it’s worth noting that you might have to pay taxes on the forgiven amount if it’s reported to the IRS.

-Debt settlement focuses on trying to pay less than what you owe, which effectively breaks the terms of your loans and affects your creditworthiness.
+Debt settlement implies paying less than what you owe, which effectively breaks the terms of your loans and affects your creditworthiness.
 Debt management, on the other hand, involves organizing a repayment strategy that covers your total outstanding balances to keep your accounts and credit in good standing.
 Your debt management counselor might even try to get you lower interest rates and monthly payments.

 It's also worth noting that debt management plans are offered by nonprofit credit counseling agencies that can provide ongoing support, including financial counseling, throughout the process.

 How long does it take to get out of debt?

 The answer depends on several factors, including your income, expenses and financial goals.

 One indicator that can help you determine whether your debt is too high is to figure out your debt-to-income (DTI) ratio.
 To calculate your DTI, divide your monthly debt payments by your monthly gross income.
 Lenders usually consider a DTI ratio of 36% or less to be ideal, while a DTI ratio of 43% or higher is seen as risky.

 Can I negotiate with my creditors to settle my debts?

 Summary of Money’s How to Get Out of Debt

 Getting out of debt can be challenging, but it's possible with careful planning.